EvanBacon/evanbacon.dev/README.md

-# A Meteor Image Gallery Application
+# A Meteor Image Management & Gallery Application

-A responsive, easy-to-use image gallery manager and showcase platform built with MeteorJS.
+A responsive, easy-to-use image management and gallery built with MeteorJS.
+See example [here](http://elmarcreative.com).

 ## Features
-* Admin Gallery Dashboard
+* Gallery Management Dashboard
 * Fluid and filterable layouts with Isotope/Packery
 * Option to shuffle or specify the order of album images using jQuery's Sortable
 * Drag and drop re-ordering